 #475-486: Uncanny X-Men: Rise & Fall of the Shi’ar Empire

-Prior to reading this collection consider picking up X-Men: Deadly Genesis, as the events of that mini-series have an impact on the Shi’ar storyline, which eventually evolves into the War of Kings crossover.
-Also collected in the War of Kings Omnibus.
-Also, see Marvel Universe Events for further collection as part of War of Kings.
+Prior to reading this collection consider picking up X-Men: Deadly Genesis, as the events of that mini-series have an impact on the Shi’ar storyline, which eventually evolves into the War of Kings event.
+This has also been collected along with War of Kings material; see Guide to Marvel Universe Events – War of Kings.

 #487-491: Not collected in this format